pingel-org/axle/category/README.md

 Category Theory (org.pingel.cattheory)
 ======================================

-I first encountered Category Theory by name when my advisor at UCLA suggested that some of my interests seemed similar.
+I first encountered (Category Theory)[http://en.wikipedia.org/wiki/Category_theory] by name when my advisor at UCLA,
+(Stott Parker)[http://www.cs.ucla.edu/~stott/], suggested that some of my interests seemed similar.
 At the time I was about five years into a PhD program in computer science with a major field in programming languages, and minor fields in linguistics and artificial intelligence.